 Never underestimate X Factor artists’ ability to spot a trend and maul it to death.
 In the wake of " Despacito," Little Mix knocked out Reggaeton Lento with CNCO, 2016 winner Matt Terry jumped on an Enrique Iglesias remix.
 And —following The X Factor’s inaugural and not remotely opportunistic "Viva Latino" week — eventual winners Rak-Su nicked a decade-old Enrique song title for reggaeton-esque single " Dimelo."

 Proving you can take the girl out of 2009 but you can’t take 2009 out of the girl, Marina & The Diamonds decided that 2017 was the right year to launch Marinabook — something older readers might recognize as a "blog."
 Promoted through Marina’s Twitter, Facebook, and Instagram channels, Marinabook delivered various thoughts about freeing ourselves from the shackles of social media.

 Liam: 15m monthly Spotify listeners.

 Harry: 10.4m monthly Spotify listeners.

-She’s spoken of her uneasy relationship with fame but wig-advocating song machine Sia Furler’s very good at being famous.
-When Sia discovered paps were attempting to flog photographs of her arse she tweeted one of them, decimating its ‘value’.
+She’s spoken of her uneasy relationship with fame, but wig-advocating song machine Sia Furler’s very good at being famous.
+When Sia discovered paps were attempting to sell photographs of her arse, she tweeted one of them, decimating its "value."
 “Someone is apparently trying to sell naked photos of me to my fans,” she noted.
 “Save your money, here it is for free.”

 “I’m a motherfucking woman," Kesha sang this year.
 And how right she was.

-Charles XCX may not have released her ‘proper’ album this year but she turned in two excellent album-length mixtapes which were both basically albums anyway, so all’s well that ends well.
+Charles XCX may not have released her "proper? album this year, but she turned in two excellent album-length mixtapes that were both basically albums anyway.
+So, all’s well that ends well.